Extra payment under the child benefit scheme for children with extensive care needs

 If you are married or in a registered partnership , you are each other’s ‘tax partner’.
 You can also be tax partners if you live together.

-We will assess your situation to determine whether you and your partner are ‘tax partners’.
+We will assess your situation to determine whether you and your partner are tax partners.

 If you had a tax partner for the whole year, you may still qualify for the extra payment if:

-- one tax partner’s income from work for 2023 was more than €5,547, and
+- one tax partner’s income from work for 2024 was more than €6,073 gross; and

-- the other tax partner had no income from work, or their income from work was no more than €5,547
+- the other tax partner had either no income from work or their income from work was no more than €6,073 gross

-- wages or salary or any other income from paid employment which is subject to tax.
+- wages or salary and any other income from paid employment which is subject to tax.
 You can find your total taxable income on your annual statement under ‘fiscaal loon’ or ‘loon voor de loonheffing’.

 - taxable income from work as a freelancer, home help, performing artist or professional sportsperson